Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

 Well, this is quite a pickle.
-You're being sued by Tulsa Teachers Credit Union (TTCU) and now you don't know what to do.
+You're being sued by Tulsa Teachers Credit Union (TTCU), and you don't know what to do.

 First of all, don't panic.
 Even though Tulsa Teachers Credit Union may be suing you for unpaid debt, you still have options.

 Getting served a debt collection lawsuit is never fun.
 It can happen anywhere - at home, at work, or even in public.
 A stranger approaches and asks for you by name.
 They seem safe enough, so you reply, “Yes, that's me.”
 This stranger then passes you an envelope.
-Inside is a Complaint from Tulsa Teachers Credit Union.
-And it says you owe them money.
+Inside is a Complaint from Tulsa Teachers Credit Union saying you owe them money.

 You can choose not to reply.
 About 90 percent of people involved in debt collection lawsuits never respond.
 But if you don't, Tulsa Teachers Credit Union can file a motion to win their debt collection lawsuit automatically.
-Debt collectors rely on their victims' inaction to win cases.
+Debt collectors are often awarded a default judgment because consumers fail to respond to lawsuits.

 Who is Tulsa Teachers Credit Union?

 Established in 1934, Tulsa Teachers Credit Union is the second-oldest credit union in Oklahoma.
-Today, they run nearly 20 branches in Oklahoma, mostly in the Tulsa area.
-They provide loans for a variety of purchases including homes, cars, credit cards, and more.
+Today, it has nearly 20 branches, mostly in the Tulsa area.
+It provides loans for a variety of purchases, including homes, cars, credit cards, and more.

 Sometimes, a borrower who received one of these loans can't make a payment.
 In that case, Tulsa Teachers Credit Union will issue a debt collection lawsuit.